schranz-search/schranz-search/src/SEAL/Adapter/ReadWrite/README.md

 > Read a document and partial update it based on the read document should be avoided
 > when using this adapter, as the read document could already be outdated.
 So always
 > fully update the document and never do based on read documents.
+> Have a look at the `MultiAdapter` to write into read and write adapter.